PrestoCoder/medication-reminder/README.md

    Each call's recording URL is stored and displayed for review.

 4. **Voicemail Handling**
-   If the call is declined or unanswered, a voice message is left using AMD (Answering Machine Detection) to ensure it's played after the beep.
+   If the call is declined or unanswered, a voice message is left.
+   **Note**: AMD (Answering Machine Detection) is used only to wait for the machine's beep — it does not leave the message.
+It ensures the voice message is delivered clearly, after the beep.

 5. **SMS Fallback**
    Intended to send SMS if voicemail is unavailable, but due to Twilio number restrictions, SMS authorization failed during testing (denied twice).

-6. **Answering Machine Detection (AMD)**
-   Introduces a ~5s delay but ensures voicemail is clear and not overlapping with the voice message.

-7. **LLM Integration**
+6. **LLM Integration**
    Patients can converse with the system in real-time via phone, with the system continuing the conversation until the patient confirms whether they've taken their medicine.

 ---

 ### 📞 Incoming Calls

-- Same as outgoing call flow, **except**:
+- Same call flow as outgoing, **except**:
-  - No voicemail handling.
+  - No voicemail is left.
-  - AMD is **still required**, since only humans are expected to call back.
+  - **AMD is not used**, since only humans are expected to call back.
+  - To reduce spam or irrelevant inbound calls, you can later maintain an allowlist in a DB to restrict caller numbers.

 ---

 ## ⚠️ Special Considerations

 - **AMD Delay**: A 5-second delay is introduced, but it's essential.
 Without it, voicemail overlaps the system message in the final recording.
 - **Carrier Voicemail Fallback**: Even if voicemail is disabled on the mobile device, calls may be routed to the carrier’s voicemail when declined.
-AMD helps handle this reliably.
+AMD ensures the message waits for the beep.
-- **Answer Source Tracking**: In the database, an `answered_by` column has been added to capture who answered the call:
+- **Answer Source Tracking**: In the database, an `answered_by` column is stored to indicate how the call was handled:
   - `"machine_end_beep"` → voicemail bot
   - `"human"` → a real person
   - `"unknown"` → user spoke but system couldn’t confirm